|Onderwijs:||Het vak INFOMCCO wordt in 2020/2021 niet aangeboden.|

 Written exam; lab assignments.

-The overall grade is determined by taking the weighted sum of the result for the written exam (which weighs in with 60 percent) and the combined result for the lab assignments (40 percent), provided that neither of the two components is less than 5.
-(If either of the two components is in fact less than 5, then the overall grade will be given by the minimum of 5 and the aforementioned weighted sum.)
+The overall grade is determined by taking the weighted sum of the result for the written exam (which a weight of 50 percent) and the combined result for the lab assignments (50 percent), provided that neither of the two components is less than 5.
+(If either of the two components is in fact less than 5, then the overall grade is the minimum of 5 and the aforementioned weighted sum.)

 |Inspanningsverplichting voor aanvullende toets:||Om aan de aanvullende toets te mogen meedoen moet de oorspronkelijke uitslag minstens 4 zijn.|